abaird/egghead-react-boilerplate/README.md

 LESSON 11:
 configure webpack to run in dev watch mode.
 Also configure a handy script to make it do this.

+LESSON 12:
+Splitting config into a production config and a dev config.
+We configure a base config file and then use webpack-merge to splice the base config file with overrides for PROD and DEV.